 Experience / Competencies

-- At least 1 year management experience in a health context.
+1 year of overseas experience in primary health care or emergency context.

-- Profiles sought for Internationally Recruited Staff (IRS).
+Key Profiles & Benefits Package provided for Internationally Recruited Staff (IRS).

 Medair Relief & Recovery Orientation Course (ROC) (which forms part of the recruitment selection process for field positions).

 To apply, go to this vacancy on our Medair page.
 Please do not make multiple applications.
 We will not review email applications.
 Only English-language applications / CVs will be reviewed.